Zed-codes/skeleton-grpc/README.md

 make build
 ```

-Use the command 'Make run' to run the gRPC and HTTP servers
+Use the command `Make run` to run the gRPC and HTTP servers

 ```
 make run